ecelab-org/sage/README.md

 2. Development tools included:
    - **mypy**: Static type checking
    - **black**: Code formatting

+### Understanding the Workarea
+The workarea directory is where Sage:
+- Runs the main program
+- Stores generated files
+- Maintains workspace isolation
+- Can clean up old files automatically (files older than 7 days)

+This directory is also exposed to the Python environment as the `SAGE_WORKAREA` environment variable.

 ### Adding New Tools
 You can extend Sage with new tools by following the pattern in `main.py`: